NobodyButMe-Haiya/rebel-northwind/README.md

 Seem 10.9 is the only option for now if you wish to use the MySql.Data package and wait for a fix in MySql.Data.

 [stackoverflow](https://stackoverflow.com/questions/74060289/mysqlconnection-open-system-invalidcastexception-object-cannot-be-cast-from-d)

+** new base code have been updated to mysql connector instead mysql data package and will be release in a few month later